rachow/coinhoppa/README.md

 - FCP/LCP - PageSpeed, Network timing measurement through sending beacons.
 Check browser support for `PING` type request.
 - DB Migrations/Schema changes to run through repo, naming conventions to include JIRA ticket, or JIRA to link developer branch to ticket as part of the workflow.
 - Strict following of Gitflow Workflow is a must! (branches like `develop`, `feature/CH-103478-add-aws-trace-id`.
 You must branch of the `develop` as the main branch is the squash + merge :D)
+- Peer code reviews to take place, Coding Standards to be documented on Confluence.
-- Production DB changes to be verified by DBA and signed-off, any downtimes to be scheduled in advance.
+- Production DB changes to be verified by DBAs and signed-off, any downtimes to be scheduled in advance.
-- i18n changes -> DB strict utf-8 character encoding support, localization, translations, currency exchange rates, and more.
+- i18n changes -> DB strict utf-8 `utf8_general_ci` character encoding support, localization, translations, currency exchange rates, and more.
 - TBC

 ## Contributing